Defence Industries Limited: Shell-filling

 DIL set up facilities in St. Paul l'Hermite and Ste Thérèse, Quebec, to fill shells with explosives.

 The company purchased 3,000 acres of farmland in Pickering Township, Ontario, for the purpose of building Pickering Works, a large munitions factory.
-Construction began, and the DIL plant was opened in 1941.
+Construction began, and the DIL plant opened in 1941.
 It employed about 9,000 people, including about 7,000 women, and was the largest munitions production factory in the British Empire.
 By the end of the war, the workers had filled more than 40 million percussion caps, detonators, bombs, anti-tank mines, armour-piercing and anti-aircraft shells.
 Although the houses built for the DIL employees were intended to be temporary, after the war the occupants petitioned to buy them, and, after permanent foundations were built, the homes became part of a new town, which was named Ajax after HMS Ajax (22), a light cruiser of the Royal Navy during World War II.